 - Absence of the Vas deferense which the sperm pipeline

 The reason the sperm is not produced outside the body is because it needs a lower temperature that that of the body.
-Therefore, environmental factors that affects this temperature directly affects a man’s fertility.
+Therefore, environmental factors that affects this temperature directly causes of male infertility.

 Exposure to X-ray and Radiation: Sperm production is impaired with exposure to radiation and eventually becomes permanent with prolonged exposure.